mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

     parts (the intent had been to set-up modules within pipe distance of a downport, providing additional fuel processing and a pipeline for supplies while keeping ortillery strikes away from the starport).
-    Unlike staterooms in the ship and torpedo module, this module’s staterooms are double occupancy, each holding one fighter’s crew.
+    Unlike staterooms in the ship and torpedo module, this module's staterooms are double occupancy, each holding one fighter's crew.

 Mykel Alvis (Order #43737402)